Building a Solid, Strategic Foundation For Your Brand to Weather Tough Times

 The businesses that thrive on the other side of the pandemic are going to be the ones with a strong, recognizable brand strategy.
 This means they know exactly who their customer is and why their customer would want to choose them over even their closest competitor.
 If you don’t feel rock solid about this, getting a brand strategy in place could be the best use of your time while things slow down.

 This content was initially produced as a webinar with Ann Parker, our brand and web designer, and brand strategist.
-You can watch a recording of the full webinar and view the presentation slides.
+You can watch a recording of the full webinar.
 Keep reading for the best hints from the presentation, followed by a summary of questions and answers from the recording.

 What is Brand Strategy?